Close Banner

 Disney Treasure (2024)

-The Disney Treasure is the newest ship to set sail in the Disney Cruise Line fleet.
+The Disney Treasure is one of the newest ships in the Disney Cruise Line fleet.
 It’s a sister ship to the Wish but has its own adventure-inspired theme.
 You’ll find Disney storytelling from films like "Aladdin," "Coco" and "Zootopia" throughout the ship.
 The AquaMouse returns with an all-new storyline, and the restaurants include Plaza de Coco, an interactive dinner with music and characters from "Coco," Worlds of Marvel and 1923, a restaurant inspired by the early days of The Walt Disney Company.
 The Treasure sails 7-night Eastern and Western Caribbean cruises from Port Canaveral.

 Disney Destiny (2025)